google-wallet/pass-converter/README.md

 1. [Create a bucket](https://cloud.google.com/storage/docs/creating-buckets)
 2. Use [Cloud Identity and Access Management (Cloud IAM)](https://cloud.google.com/storage/docs/access-control/using-iam-permissions) to give your service account read/write access
-3. Set the `GOOGLE_STORAGE_BUCKET` environment variable to the name of the bucket you created
+3. Set the `googleStorageBucket` `config.js` variable to the name of the bucket you created

 ### Creating and signing Apple passes